Balkans: Western Balkans

 The Western Balkans is a political neologism coined to refer to Albania and the territory of the former Yugoslavia, except Slovenia, since the early 1990s.
 The region of the Western Balkans, a coinage exclusively used in pan-European parlance, roughly corresponds to the Dinaric Alps territory.

 The institutions of the EU have generally used the term Western Balkans to mean the Balkan area that includes countries that are not members of the EU, while others refer to the geographical aspects.

 Each of these countries aims to be part of the future enlargement of the EU and reach democracy and transmission scores but, until then, they will be strongly connected with the pre-EU waiting programme Central European Free Trade Agreement.
 Croatia, considered part of the Western Balkans, joined the EU in July 2013.

+The region is sometimes alternatively referred to as Adria, to avoid the political nature of the term Western Balkans, mostly in business, and includes both EU members of Croatia and Slovenia.